 The Olympic ESD 114 ClimeTime work is focused on increasing understanding of the Next Generation Science Standards while building a vision of science instruction consistent with the Framework for K-12 Science Education.
 Olympic ESD serves teachers in rural and remote areas on the Olympic Peninsula working to ensure equity and access to high quality professional learning opportunities in typically underserved communities.
-A focus of this project is on building relationships with teachers, assess needs, and connect services in a directed way to meet identified professional learning needs.

 Teacher Professional Development

-Middle School Science Collaboratory
+Middle School Science Community of Practice (OpenSciEd)

 Success Stories from ESD 114

 On August 7th, science educators from the Puget Sound region gathered for a two-day Localizing Amplify Science Teacher Institute at IslandWood’s Bainbridge Island campus.
 The educators were excited to collaborate on curriculum adaptations towards incorporating student...

 A team of 12 Washington state educators—OSPI, Regional Science Coordinators, and teacher leaders—attended the OpenSciEd Elementary Facilitator Academy in Denver, CO, June 19-24 with support from the Climetime project and Williams Foundation.
 This week-long...